Braidplains : habitat loss

 This wildly inappropriate definition does not in any way describe the dynamic 4-dimensionality of braided rivers and the iconic braidplains they inhabit.
 Nor does it take into account the hydraulic connection between the active river channels, wetlands, and springs that inhabit the braidplain.
 And so the conversion of these globally rare ecosystems into agricultural lands continues and braided rivers head slowly towards extinction.

 Riverbed, Floodplain or Braidplain: what's the difference?
 And why does it matter?

-The above image shows the Hurunui River braidplain on the Amuri Plains (formed by the same processes as the Canterbury Plains) facing west to the foothills of the Southern Alps.
+The image at the top of the page shows the Hurunui River braidplain on the Amuri Plains (formed by the same processes as the Canterbury Plains) facing west to the foothills of the Southern Alps.
 This illustrates the difficulty in defining ‘braidplains’ on lowland plains.
 Scroll down for an explanation of the terms ‘braidplain’ and ‘floodplain’.
-(To open this location in Google Earth, download this kmz file and open it from within the Google Earth ap.)
+To open this location in Google Earth download this kmz file and open it from within the Google Earth ap.

 Riverbeds and floodplains

 For planning and insurance purposes flooding is said to occur when a river over-tops its banks.
 Floodplains are defined as the area that a river is likely to flood.
 For example a ‘1-in-10-year’ floodplain is a given area likely to flood once every 10 years.
 But terms like ‘1-in-10’ or ‘1-in-100’ are statistical probabilities based on historical data.
 In any given year a ‘1-in-10’ year flood has a 10% chance of happening, while a ‘1-in-100’ year flood has a 1% chance of occurring.